Gabriel-Ladzaretti/flatpak-steam-utils/readme.md

 ### Desktop Entry Copier

-This script copies Steam desktop entries from the Flatpak installation to the user’s local desktop application directory and updates the `Exec` field to use the Flatpak Steam version.
+This script copies Steam desktop entries from the Flatpak sandboxed Steam installation to the user's desktop shortcuts directory.

 #### Usage:
 ```bash
 ./copy-desktop-entries.sh <list_file>
 ```

-Where the list_file contains entries to copy.
+Where the `list_file` contains entries to copy.
 For example:

 ```
 game1.desktop